Cooking in season,

 Strengthening community through food

-Despite all the news headlines pointing at what's going wrong with our food system, we still have an abundance of hope, because small farmers across the world continue to show up to market each week.
-They keep planting, harvesting, and offering their work to their communities.
+Despite all the headlines about what's going wrong with our food system, we still have an abundance of hope.
+Small farmers across the world continue to show up to market each week — planting, harvesting, offering their work to their communities.
 Valentiful exists to celebrate and support them by sharing the cooking knowledge that allows us to make full and meaningful use of their harvest.

 About Leanne